DIY Power Bank Circuit

 2. Constant voltage (CV)

-During CC the charger should supply constant current with increasing voltage till the voltage limit.
-Next a voltage equal to maximum limit of cell should be applied during which the current declines steadily to the lower threshold current (i.e., 3% of constant current).
-All these operation is carried out by the TP4056 module which is highly reliable and affordable choice.
+During CC, the charger should supply constant current with increasing voltage till the voltage limit.
+Next, a voltage equal to the maximum limit of the cell should be applied, during which the current declines steadily to the lower threshold current (i.e., 3% of the constant current).
+All these operation is carried out by the TP4056 module, which is a highly reliable and affordable choice.
+The power bank charging module supplies a fixed current (typically 1A) while the voltage gradually increases from 3.0V to 4.2V.
+The TP4056 module automatically handles both stages, making it the ideal power bank charging circuit solution.

-This is a low cost charging solution to charge any type of single lithium ion battery.
-Mobile batteries, 18650 NMC cells, Lithium pouch batteries, etc. The micro B Receptacle and easy adjustable 1A output current control makes it reliable choice to charge any low capacity batteries.
-It can be connected to any wall socket based mobile charger or any sort of USB to micro B cable.
-It is made of an integrated PMOS load switch architecture, hence reducing overall additional components.
+This is a low-cost charging solution to charge any type of single lithium-ion battery.
+Mobile batteries, 18650 NMC cells, Lithium pouch batteries, etc. The micro B Receptacle and easy adjustable 1A output current control make it a reliable choice to charge any low-capacity batteries.
+It can be connected to any wall socket-based mobile charger or any sort of USB to micro B cable.
+It is made of an integrated PMOS load switch architecture, hence reducing the overall additional components.
+The TP4056 is a complete, cost-effective power bank charging module designed for single-cell lithium-ion batteries.
+It's widely used in DIY power bank circuits because it integrates charging control, protection features, and visual indicators in a compact package.

 TP4056A Module

-The module also has two indications, Red color LED (L1) to indicate the ongoing charging condition.
-Blue color LED (L2) indicates the completion of charging.
+The module also has two indications: a Red colour LED (L1) to indicate the ongoing charging condition.
+Blue colour LED (L2) indicates the completion of charging.
 This module can operate at high ambient temperature since the thermal feedback can regulate the charge current.
-The charge voltage is 4.2V and current can be adjusted by changing a resistor in the module.
-But, the default current will be 1A when bought.
+The charge voltage is 4.2V, and the current can be adjusted by changing a resistor in the module.
+But the default current will be 1A when bought.

-1. DW01x – Single cell lithium ion battery protection IC with dual MOSFET control feature.
-Below is a application test circuit provided in the datasheet.
+1. DW01x – Single-cell lithium-ion battery protection IC with dual MOSFET control feature.
+Below is an application test circuit provided in the datasheet.

 TP4056A Application Diagram

-Thus, the DW01A provides Overcharge control, Over discharge control, Overcurrent control by controlling the MOSFET through the circuit.
+Thus, the DW01A provides Overcharge control, overdischarge control, and Overcurrent control by controlling the MOSFET through the circuit.

-Lithium battery is only providing 3.7 volt here but we need 5v to charge the Cellphone, so we have used 3v to 5v boost converter module here.
-This boost converter module has high efficiency of upto 92% and integrated over current protection.
-The topology used inside is Non-isolated step-up converter which operates at a switch frequency of 1MHz.
+A lithium battery only provides 3.7 volts here, but we need 5v to charge the Cellphone, so we have used a 3-volt to 5v boost converter module here.
+This boost converter module has a high efficiency of up to 92% and integrated overcurrent protection.
+The topology used inside is a Non-isolated step-up converter which operates at a switch frequency of 1MHz.
 The overall power output that can be drawn out of this module is 5W.
-The output voltage can be adjusted to 12V by changing a resistor in module but the maximum current will be 400mA.
-But by default this module is available at a rating of 5V, 1A.
-Under this rating the output ripple is 20mV pk-pk.
-The module also has USB type-A female receptacle which is universal.
-Any USB power cable can be used as interface.
-The operating temperature of the module is -40°C to +85°C. It also has an LED indication to indicate the presence of supply from battery source.
-The Red color Led indicates the presence of power supply across the terminals.
+The output voltage can be adjusted to 12V by changing a resistor in the module, but the maximum current will be 400mA.
+But by default, this module is available at a rating of 5V, 1A.
+Under this rating, the output ripple is 20mV pk-pk.
+The module also has a USB Type-A female receptacle, which is universal.
+Any USB power cable can be used as an interface.
+The operating temperature of the module is -40°C to +85°C. It also has an LED indication to indicate the presence of a supply from a battery source.
+The Red colour LED indicates the presence of a power supply across the terminals.
+This 5V power bank module efficiently steps up the voltage to meet USB power delivery standards.

 5V Boost converter module